silviaCerby/gitbook/docs/management/credential_management/vaults/vault_backup/view-the-details-of-a-vault-backup.md

 ---
-description: This article describes how to view the vault backup details in your workspace.
+description: "This article describes how to view the vault backup details in your workspace."
 intercom_id: 12431348
 ---